Applicable Plans: All

 The value of a Contract is an important attribute of most financial agreements.
 Contract Values can be specified in a simple way - by typing the value of the Contract and having that value displayed as it has been entered - or advanced options can be used to calculate the value of a Contract based on a breakdown of a Contracts Value.
 Additional Advanced options also give you more ways to display the Contract Value.
 Please refer to the Contract Value article for full details on how the Contract Value feature can help your organisation in accurately record your Contracts value.

-For Security and reporting purposes you may wish to split up your organisation into Business Units, these could be separate offices or regions or just internal departments.
+For Security and reporting purposes you may wish to split up your organisation into Departments or Business Units, these could be separate offices or regions or just internal departments.
 By allocating a Business Unit you will be able to monitor spend across all of your organisation and drill down into specific areas if required.
 Please refer to the Creating Organisation Departments for more information on how to achieve this.

 If you have multiple Contracts that have to all be updated with information then there is an option to Bulk Update all your records instead of manually changing one by one.
 Please refer to the article Bulk Update for full details on how to use this feature.